Leaflet/Leaflet/_posts/2012-07-30-leaflet-0-4-released.md

 ### Performance and Usability Improvements

-You may think that Leaflet is unbelievably fast already, but this version brings several performance improvements that makes it even faster.
+You may think that Leaflet is unbelievably fast already, but this version brings several performance improvements that make it even faster.

  * Panning, map resizing and pinch-zoom performance was improved (some tricks behind this will be explained in a future blog post).
  * Updating and removing vector layers on the canvas backend (e.g. on Android 2) works many times faster.